mharen/mharen.github.io/_posts/2010/2010-02-27-why-twitter-is-awesome.md

 @mharen: Are you using a touch screen?
 Seen [http://bit.ly/dlT7ez](http://bit.ly/dlT7ez) ?
 [11:09 PM Feb 24th](http://twitter.com/Pilchie/status/9610121141)&#160;
 </blockquote>

 It turns out that @Pilchie is “Dev Lead for C# IntelliSense/Refactoring/etc at Microsoft”.
 Well how about that?
 In a mere 10 minutes, I was getting help from not just Microsoft, but the guy who works on the product I was complaining about.
-And his link worked!  <h4>Example 2: Stackoverflow/Codinghorror</h4>
+And his link worked!

+#### Example 2: Stackoverflow/Codinghorror

 I was working on a project which is using a lot of the same libraries that Stackoverflow uses.
 I ran into trouble with one of the components: I couldn’t figure out which version to use.
 So I pinged the lead developer/co-creator of SO:
 <blockquote>